-Vegan peanut butter pie with coconut milk

-Most vegan peanut butter pie use tofu or vegan cream cheese in their filling.
+This vegan peanut butter pie with coconut milk doesn’t use tofu or vegan cream cheese.

-While both options are tasty, some people may not like soy flavor in their desserts or you can struggle finding vegan cream cheese at the store.
+While both options are tasty, some people may not like soy flavor in their desserts, or you might struggle to find vegan cream cheese at the store.

 - Unsweetened cocoa powder